Delaware LLC Cancellation: Everything You Need to Know

 The certificate generally costs $200 with expedite fees as needed.
 This will officially cancel your LLC's formation, and it will no longer be a legal business per the state of Delaware.
 It is also important to obtain the certificate to close your LLC bank account.

 Need legal help with your Delaware LLC cancellation?
 Post your legal need to UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.